 \subsection{Braided film}

-As reported in previous studies, when the flow rate is increased sufficiently beyond the meander regime limit, the so-called braided film emerges, characterized by spatial oscillations in flow width before eventually stabilizing into a straight rivulet \cite{2004_mertens,2005_mertens,2016_aouad,2017_singh,2018_grivel,2023_brient}.
+When the flow rate is increased sufficiently beyond the meander regime limit, the so-called braided film emerges, characterized by spatial oscillations in the flow width before it eventually stabilizes into a straight rivulet \cite{2004_mertens,2005_mertens,2016_aouad,2017_singh,2018_grivel,2023_brient}.
 If some attempts have been made to provide a theoretical description of this flow \cite{2005_mertens,2016_aouad}, these analyses make strong assumptions about the free surface geometry of the braided film, or hypothesize a constant contact angle along the flow.
 However, experimental measurements are currently lacking to confirm or refute these hypotheses.